The Protection of Minors Compliance Process

 Registration

-Per VCU's Protection of Minors policy, every qualified hosted or sponsored program or activity must register with the University.
-To register your program, please fill out this form:
+Per VCU's Safety and Protection of Minors on Campus policy, every qualified University or Non-University Program must register with the university.
+To register your Program, please fill out this form:

 Trainings